Workers' rights

 Make sure to review your contract in writing and sign it within two months before beginning your employment.
 Please check your employment contract for your personal rights and know which union and collective wage agreements apply to you.
 The aim here is to give you an idea of what to expect while employed in Iceland.

 The details listed here are the minimum rights for office workers based on the collective agreements of the VR Union and the SA Confederation of Icelandic Enterprise (Icelandic only).
-These websites have information relevant to working in the service industry, in a shop, wait staff, bartender, hotel employee, or related.
+These websites have information relevant to working in the service industry, in a shop, as wait staff, a bartender, a hotel employee, or related.
 If you are working in construction, as a builder, plumber, electrician, or similar in Iceland, you will find more information about your general rights on this site from the Directorate of Labour.

 Office hours and lunch breaks